Fyb3roptik/bluesnap-golang-sdk/README.md

-# bluesnap-api-go
-Golang Bluesnap API SDK
+# Bluesnap Golang SDK
-This was written for the Revel Framework for Go
+This was written for the Revel Framework

 # Setup
 * Edit bluesnap/api.go lines 6 and 61.
 Change myApp to your app name